 We develop three core products: a Metropolitan Transportation Plan, a Transportation Improvement Program (TIP), and a Unified Planning Work Program (UPWP).
 The Transportation Plan outlines our transportation goals and policies for the next 20 years and is updated every five years; the current Plan, Moving Dutchess Forward, was adopted in 2021.
 The TIP serves as the five-year capital program for federally-funded transportation projects in Dutchess County and is updated every three years.
 The annual UPWP details our upcoming planning projects and budgets for the year.
 We receive federal transportation funds as the result of a planning program that produces these documents.

-We operate according to a set of bylaws that identify our voting members, establish our decision-making process, and describe the roles and responsibilities of committees and sub-committees.
-Our bylaws include a public participation plan, Project Selection Framework (.pdf), and guidelines for approving changes to federally-funded transportation projects.
+We operate according to a set of bylaws (.pdf) that identify our voting members, establish our decision-making process, and describe the roles and responsibilities of committees and sub-committees.
+Our bylaws include a description of our membership, meetings, our decision-making process, key products, our Project Selection Framework (.pdf), and guidelines for approving changes to federally-funded transportation projects.

 The Transportation Council, acting as a decision-making body, has 16 voting members.
 Membership is based on a municipality’s urbanized area classification: urbanized cities and towns serve as permanent voting members and the remaining towns and villages serve on a rotating basis or as nominated by the Dutchess County Supervisors and Mayors Association.